pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 # Search

 - **frontier** of the search tree: set of unexpanded nodes
-- **redundant** path: a sub-optimal way to get to the same state, e.g. a path containing a cycle
+- **redundant path**: a sub-optimal way to get to the same state, e.g. a path containing a cycle
 - graph search:
     - checks for redundant paths (keeps a table of reached states)
 - tree-like search: